fabienpiette/fetcheable_on_api/README.md

 ]
 ```

+When you use pagination, additional information is returned in the Header

+- `Pagination-Current-Page`: the current page number
+- `Pagination-Per`: the number of records per page
+- `Pagination-Total-Pages`: the total number of pages
+- `Pagination-Total-Count`: the total number of records

 ### Filtering

 The `filter` query parameter is reserved for filtering data and the controller must set the attributes allowed to be filtered.